What is an Exit Agreement?

 Why choose employment lawyers at Levitt LLP?

 Do not sign an exit, separation, termination or severance agreement until you have spoken with one of our employment lawyers.
-Although your employer may not tell you this, you have every right to consult an employment lawyer before signing any type of exit agreement or package.
+Although your employer may not tell you this, you have every right to consult an employment lawyer in Toronto before signing any type of exit agreement or package.
 Remember, the terms in the agreement are binding, so let our employment lawyers make sure that you are receiving a fair and reasonable contract.

 Our employment lawyers will evaluate the arrangements that have been presented to you, determine whether those arrangements are consistent with your legal entitlements, and – as appropriate – negotiate and draft an agreement with the employer that’s right for you and your career goals.